Fundamentals of Bioinformatics 2

 Detailed Course Content

-Part I - Introduction to Programming.
+Part I - Introduction to programming (course slides).

 Definition of algorithm and programming language.